 "They're not.
 You're not.
-As Kerrel intimated, you have no idea yet of what you've done, but as time goes by you will."
-"It's true, then-about the mutation?"
+As Kerrel told you, you have no idea yet of what you've done, but as time goes by you will."
+"It's quite true, then-about the mutation?"
 "Oh, yes, quite.
-The form and structure of your body cells are different from other people's.
-Because of that altered form and structure, your tissues possess a tensile strength in their cell-walls that can withstand incredible acceleration pressure without collapse.
-And I hope you never know how lucky you were that the mutation was a recessive that bred true in you."
+The form and structure of your body cells, and mine, are different from other people's.
+Due to that altered form and structure, your tissues, and mine, possess a tensile strength in their cell-walls that can withstand incredible acceleration pressure without collapse.
+And I hope you never know how lucky you were that the mutation was a recessive gene that finally bred true in you."
 He filled the glasses again, slowly, withdrawn for a moment into some brooding thought of his own.
-Then he added sombrely, "Some day I'll tell you the story of Orthis, who found the secret of the mutation and made the Vardda what we are.
+Then he added somberly, "Some day I'll tell you the story of Orthis, who found the secret of the mutation.
 And a grand proud story it is, but with a shameful ending.
-He-No. Forget it.
+He . . .
+No. Forget it.
 The less you know about that, the better.
 Besides, we're celebrating.
 Drink up."
 Trehearne drank.
-His head was swimming, and the glass was heavy in his hands.
+His head was swimming, and he felt hollow inside.
+The glass was heavy in his hands.
 He said, "There'll be trouble when I get to-to Llyrdis?"
 "Sufficient unto the day, Trehearne.
-Worry about that when you come to it.
-Here, you're passing out.
-And no wonder."
-Trehearne found himself in the bunk.
-The ship's doctor had joined Edri, and a needle glittered briefly in the light, and then there were not even dreams.
-When he awoke, Edri was still there.
-He thought for a moment that only a short time had passed, but Edri said, "Twenty-four hours, almost, by your reckoning.
-Well, you needed it."
-He leaned over and offered Trehearne a prosaic pack of American cigarettes.
-"Smoke?"
-Trehearne took one and sat up.
-He smoked for some time in silence, remembering.
-Finally he said, "It all happened, didn't it?"
-Edri nodded.
+Worry about that when you come to it."
+But he had already ceased to worry.
+Llyrdis.
+He said the name again, and it felt strange on his tongue.
+Llvrdis.
+A name and a world he had never heard of until a few short hours ago, and now . . .
+The hollow spaces inside him were filled suddenly with homesickness, with a longing, with something akin to horror.
+He stared at the iron walls that closed him in, and he knew where he was, in an impossible ship with alien people, flying faster than light across nothingness to an alien star . . .
+His stomach contracted, sending up a bitter fluid to burn his throat, and his hands were cold as a dead man's.
+Earth was gone.
+His Earth, sky, mountains, sunrise, city streets, country roads, the faces and voices of people. the men he had worked with, the women he had had or wanted to have, all the familiar things-the currency, the bars, the names of nations, books, pictures, shirtmakers, history-what was the use now of all the history he had learned, where did Caesar rank among the stars?
+Earth was gone, and even the sun had gone with it, and it was in a way as though he had died-and how do you start life again afterward, a stranger?
+There was this cabin, and outside its walls there was no world, no sunlight, nothing.
+Nothing.
+Nothing . . .